Shlomo Kalo: Biography

 In 1979 an informal group known as "DAAT" (Hebrew acronym, meaning knowledge, standing for "know yourself always") formed around Shlomo Kalo.
 This group had a varying number of members or supporters till it disbanded in 2009.
 Some well-known and influential journalists and artists (Shlomo Bar-Abba, Odetta Schwartz and Rivka Zohar, for example) were associated at times with the group.

 In 2009, the Israeli newspaper Ha'aretz reported that rumours were persistent that Shlomo Kalo was among few Israeli writers who had been shortlisted as candidates for the Nobel Prize for Literature, similar reports were made by other news sites in 2010 and in 2011.

 Shlomo Kalo was married to Rivka Zohar-Kalo, a prominent Israeli singer, who performs and records, among others, songs he has written (music and lyrics).

 Shlomo Kalo died at his home on August 30, Shabbat morning.
 His wife said on a Channel 2 TV interview that his summarizing last words were: "Everything is excellent to the one who is not subjugated".

+He was the grandfather of Israeli-American blues-rock musician Bat-Or Kalo, who performs under the name KALO.